 For wiring, use color-coded conductors or suitable wire markings or labels.
-You may use 12 to 20 AWG (0.5 mm to 3.5 mm) wires for site wiring.
-Select wire gauge based on the number of detectors used on the same line and the distance from the control to the ground unit, in compliance with specifications.
-See General instructions for electrical wiring.).
+12 to 20 AWG (0.5 mm2 to 3.5 mm2) wires may be used for site wiring.
+Select wire gauge based on the number of detectors used on the same line and the distance from the control to the ground unit, in compliance with specifications (see Section B.1).